Trinitones: Tours and "e-Stardom" (2017-2019): Generation VII & VIII

 In May 2018, Keenan led the group on a tour of the American North-East coast, which included stops in Montreal, Burlington, Boston, Gettysburg, Washington, D.C. and New York City.
 Performances on this tour included a performance at the annual Montreal "Walk to the Stone" famine commemoration for the Mayor of Montreal, Valérie Plante and Lord Mayor of Dublin Mícheál Mac Donncha, and a performance at the Ben and Jerry's factory in Vermont.
 In Washington, D.C., the group was invited to perform at the 50th anniversary of the assassination of Robert F. Kennedy for a sizable crowd, including Kennedy's widow, Ethel.
 Later that week, in New York, the group sang the American national anthem at Yankee Stadium before a baseball game between the New York Yankees and the Washington Nationals.

 By September, Trinitones had returned to its traditional system of duarchy, with Evan Holland joining Keenan as director.
 In December, the group once again returned to St. Andrew's to perform in the university's Christmas concert, where they were described by Owleyesmagazine.com as a "worldwide hit".
 Later that month, the Trinity Tiger Tones returned to Dublin, where they held a collaborative concert for the third time.
 Generation VIII also saw the group perform for two Irish Presidents: Michael D. Higgins and Mary Robinson.
 In April 2019, the group released another video in the form of a cover of Sean Kingston's "Beautiful Girls", which was again widely shared and garnered millions of views on-line.

 Discography

 Official music videos

 The group has officially released eight music videos, all covers of songs first performed by other artists.
 Often, the solo in a music video will be taken by a director, although this is not always the case.

 Releases receiving >1 million online views

-LPs / EPs
+Official Recordings

-Trinitones have yet to produce an album.
-However, in an interview with 3AW in September 2017, director Andy Keenan revealed plans for an independent release in 2018.
-In May 2019, the group's Instagram page announced that recording had started with Keenan and co-director Evan Holland in Ardmore, County Waterford.
-The group's first single 'Raglan Road' was released in December of the same year.
-This was followed by three other recordings, '7 Rings', 'Put Your Records On' and 'Giant/Never Gonna Give You Up', all released in March 2020.
+Trinitones' first single 'Raglan Road' was released in December of 2019.
+This was followed by four other recordings, '7 Rings', 'Put Your Records On', 'Giant/Never Gonna Give You Up' and 'Grace Kelly', all released in 2020.
+An official recording of the group's viral cover 'Beautiful Girls/Stand By Me' was released in June 2022.
+Trinitones released 'Tonely Hearts Club', their first studio EP, in 2024.
+The group's first full-length album - 'Trinitones, Vol. 1' - was released in September 2025.
+It was preceded by the release of three singles - 'Think About Things', 'The Adults Are Talking/As It Was' and 'Everybody (Backstreet's Back)/Shackles'.
+Trinitones have also produced three Christmas singles.
+'Good King Wenceslas/Little Girl Blue' was released in December 2020, followed by 'Merry Christmas, Darling' in December 2021 and 'Please Come Home For Christmas' in December 2023.